Generally, divorce fees are not deductible.

 The general rule is that divorce is a personal expense and is not deductible as a business expense.
 United States v.
 Gilmore (Gilmore I) (1963) 372 U.S. 39.
 So the short and easy answer is, “No.”

 However, don’t despair.
 There are still some ways you can get a break from some of those fees.
-Here are some exceptions to the general rule:

 Even if the fees for your divorce lawyer aren’t deductible, expenses can often be capitalized.
 Serianni v.
 Commissioner (11 Cir 1985) 765 F.2d 1051, 1985 CFLR 2892.
 Talk to your CPA about how this can be done.

 Now these aren’t the greatest of deductions because they are below the line.
 But every little bit helps… right?

-Talk to your lawyer early!
 If you are interested in deducting some of your legal fees on your taxes, it is important that you have a conversation with your family law attorney early so that (s)he knows to keep track of your fees and what portions may be deductible.
-Typically, your attorney can give you a letter at the end of the year indicating what portion of your fees were, for example, associated with the collection of alimony.
-Usually this so-called “allocation letter” sent by the attorney to the client will suffice as sufficient proof of the deduction to satisfy the IRS.
+Typically, your attorney can give you a letter at the end of the year indicating what portion of your fees was, for example, associated with the collection of alimony.
+Usually, this so-called “allocation letter” sent by the attorney to the client will suffice as sufficient proof of the deduction to satisfy the IRS.
 Goldaper v.
 Commissioner (1977) T.C.
 Memo.
 1977-343, 36 T.C.M.
 1381, 1979 AFLTR 1110.
 However, if your attorney doesn’t know that you will want to claim this deduction, you will put him in the difficult and awkward position of trying to recreate his records.
 It’s better that he knows from the outset so that (s)he can keep better track.